 “We expect that the cost of lawsuits related to Libor manipulation will dwarf the fines imposed on Barclays,” said Sandy Chen, a banks analyst at Cenkos Securities Plc in London, who is “penciling in multi-year provisions that could run into the billions.”

 Barclays tumbled 15 percent to 167.4 pence at 3:19 p.m. in London as Diamond came under pressure from lawmakers.

 Prosecutors at the U.K. Serious Fraud Office are now investigating the case, Osborne told lawmakers in Parliament today, calling the matter “a shocking indictment of the culture of banks.”
 Matthew Oakeshott, a member of the Liberal Democrat party who sits in Parliament’s upper House of Lords, called on Diamond to step down.

 “I’m determined we learn all the lessons from what has happened at Barclays,” Cameron told reporters as he arrived in Brussels for a European Union summit.
 “People have to take responsibility for the actions and show how they’re going to be accountable for those actions.
 It’s very important that goes all the way to the top of the organization.”

-Citigroup Inc. (C), Royal Bank of Scotland Group Plc, UBS AG (UBSN), ICAP Plc (IAP), Lloyds Banking Group Plc (LLOY) and Deutsche Bank AG are among the firms regulators are investigating.
+Citigroup Inc. (C:US), Royal Bank of Scotland Group Plc, UBS AG (UBSN), ICAP Plc (IAP), Lloyds Banking Group Plc (LLOY) and Deutsche Bank AG are among the firms regulators are investigating.
 A total of 18 banks are surveyed as part of the process of determining Libor and related rates.

 RBS shares slid as much as 14 percent today, Lloyds fell as much as 7.8 percent and ICAP dropped as much as 4.7 percent.
 UBS was down as much as 3.8 percent, and Deutsche Bank declined as much as 5.5 percent.